E-Verify Quick Reference Guide for Employers

 - Check E-Verify for case result updates and follow steps based on case result provided.

-- If the employee decides not to take action, close the case.
+- If the employee decides not to take action within 10 federal government working days after E-Verify issues the mismatch result, you should close the case.

 - Take next steps based on decision to take action or not

-- If referred, visit a SSA field office and/or contact DHS within 8 federal government working days and present the Further Action Notice and applicable original documents listed on the Further Action Notice
+- If referred, contact DHS and/or visit an SSA field office within 8 federal government working days and present the Further Action Notice and applicable original documents listed on the Further Action Notice

-- Follow SSA or DHS instructions or next steps
+- Follow DHS or SSA instructions or next steps

 4.4 Case In Continuance

 A Case in Continuance status indicates that the employee has visited an SSA field office and/or contacted DHS, but more time is needed to determine a final case result.
 The reason SSA or DHS needs more time varies with each situation.
 Employers should check E-Verify periodically for case result updates.
-The employer may not terminate or take adverse action against an employee because of the TNC while SSA or DHS is reviewing the employee’s case.
+Employers may not terminate or take any other adverse action against an employee (such as denying work, delaying training, withholding pay, or otherwise assuming that he or she is not authorized to work) because of the mismatch, until the mismatch becomes a Final Nonconfirmation.